Telerivet/cloud-script-example/README.md

 Then, add a Cloud Script Module at https://telerivet.com/dashboard/a/script_modules :

 * Set the Module Namespace to `ext/example-dev`
-* Choose `cloud-script CLI` as the Deployment Mode
+* Choose "cloud-script CLI" as the Deployment Mode
 * Click "Add Module".
 * Follow the instructions on the next page to install the cloud-script CLI and create a cloud-script.yml file.